Begin Scanning Microsoft Office 365 Apps

-Your file does not display in Prisma SaaS and your cloud app notified you that it quarantined the file.
+Your file does not display in SaaS Security web interface and your cloud app notified you that it quarantined the file.

-Prisma SaaS does not know that the file exists.
+SaaS Security API does not know that the file exists.

-Your cloud app immediately discovered the malware and quarantined it—before Prisma SaaS could copy the file’s metadata and the asset’s contents.
+Your cloud app immediately discovered the malware and quarantined it—before SaaS Security API could copy the file’s metadata and the asset’s contents.

 Quarantine status indicates